huggingface/transformers/docs/source/model_doc/tapas.rst

 - TAPAS has checkpoints fine-tuned on SQA, which are capable of answering questions related to a table in a conversational set-up.
 This means that you can ask follow-up questions such as "what is his age?" related to the previous question.
-Note that the forward pass of TAPAS is a bit different in case of a conversational set-up: in that case, you have to feed every training example one by one to the model, such that the `prev_label_ids` token type ids can be overwritten by the predicted `label_ids` of the model to the previous question.
+Note that the forward pass of TAPAS is a bit different in case of a conversational set-up: in that case, you have to feed every training example one by one to the model, such that the `prev_labels` token type ids can be overwritten by the predicted `label_ids` of the model to the previous question.
 See "Usage" section for more info.
 - TAPAS is similar to BERT and therefore relies on the masked language modeling (MLM) objective.
 It is therefore efficient at predicting masked tokens and at NLU in general, but is not optimal for text generation.
 Models trained